sumonst21/python-basics/README.md

 Python is completely object oriented, and not "statically typed".
 You do not need to declare variables before using them, or declare their type.
 Every variable in Python is an object.

 [This tutorial will go over a few basic types of variables] (https://www.learnpython.org/en/Variables_and_Types).

+## Other variable types
+In the previous exercise, you worked with two Python data types:

+- int, or integer: a number without a fractional part. savings, with the value 100, is an example of an integer.
+- float, or floating point: a number that has both an integer and fractional part, separated by a point. factor, with the value 1.10, is an example of a float.

+Next to numerical data types, there are two other very common data types:

+- str, or string: a type to represent text.
+You can use single or double quotes to build a string.
+- bool, or boolean: a type to represent logical values.
+Can only be True or False (the capitalization is important!).